Groom (profession): Etymology

 The meaning "man servant who attends to horses" is from 1667 although women and girls are often grooms.
 The verb is first attested in 1809; the transferred sense of "to tidy (oneself) up" is from 1843; and the figurative sense of "to prepare a candidate" is from 1887, originally in U.S. politics.

 Assyrian grooms and horses, from Nimrud, Iraq.
 The British Museum.

 Tri-coloured pottery horse and groom.
 Tang dynasty 618-907 CE.
 Shaanxi History Museum, Xi'an, China.

+A payk groom in the Timurid Zafarnama of 1436.

 Job

 A woman grooming a horse's tail.

 Grooms may be employed in private residences or in professional horse training facilities such as stables, agistment properties and riding academies.

 The groom(s) usually clean stables (mucking-out), feed, exercise and groom horses.

 A groom in private service is expected to be 'on call' during specified hours in case any member of the employer's family wishes to ride.

 Grooms whose employers are involved in horse sports or horse racing are often required to travel with their employers to provide support services during competitions.
 The services required vary with the type of competition and range from simply ensuring that the horse is ready for the start of the competition to warming the horse up beforehand.

 In competition, the term may have a distinct meaning.
 At a horse show, grooms outside of the ring perform standard grooming tasks, but if utilized inside the show ring are generally defined as an individual called in to assist an exhibitor with a horse while in competition.
 In combined driving the groom is the passenger and at speed is required to shift their weight to balance the carriage.